-I came up with name after a lot of research etc and amongst the options e.g. shiver, scare, fright, fear shock, jitter, jump, spook, creep's etc, the word Boo is the only word I came across or found that was an expression from another human that could conjure up a feeling to do with horror or the feeling/reaction you might get from another human saying it, hence it being an appropriate magazine title, which is in it self a direct communication from other humans for that sole purpose.
+I came up with the name after a lot of research, alternatives were : shiver, scare, fright, fear, shock, jitter, jump, spook, creep's etc, but the word boo is the only word that conveyed a feeling to do with horror, shock or a reaction you might get from another human by saying it.
+I felt this was the appropriate brand name and title for the magazine, which in itself is a direct form of communication to the consumer.

 The brand name (upper case BOO!)
-I gave it a twist by reflecting it but still visually it would still seem correct, apart from the exclamation mark!
-You could barely tell, but gives it that slight eerie ghostly feel or a reflection to reference vampires not seeing their reflection, or a reflection in a window or the moon in a lake etc. On the upper / lower case option its not a direct reflection the B and exclamation mark reflect alternative one sits on the base line descending and the other from the x height ascending to cap height, but still flipped / reflected to give it a more unusual dimension.
+I gave a twist to by reflecting it, but visually it would still seem correct, apart from the exclamation mark!
+You can barely tell but it does give the word a slight eerie / ghostly feel or to reference not seeing a vampires reflection, or a reflection in a window, or the moon shining on a lake etc. On the upper / lower case option it’s not a direct reflection, the B and the exclamation mark reflect alternatively - one sits on the base line descending and the other from the x height ascending but still flipped / reflected to give it a more unusual dimension.
 The exclamation mark has been manipulated to give it a slight gothic staff, dagger or quill like feel, along with the moon shape which has been added, to give a little more character to a simple, traditional and classy typeface and not the predictable gory font that is often seen and used for a publication of this kind.